 Note: Multiplication of two vectors is known as scalar product or dot product.
 The final product is a scalar (not a vector).

-Unit: Vectors Topic : Arithmetic Operations on Vectors Benchmark 11.2.2.9 Apply triangle and parallelogram laws and perform arithmetic operations on vectors.
+11.2.2.9 Apply triangle and parallelogram laws and perform arithmetic operations on vectors.

 Learning Objective: By the end of the topic, students will be able to;